 Home search: 10 weeks

 Once you have a pre-approval letter in-hand, get ready for the fun part: house hunting.
 It’s time to start looking at listings and work with your real estate agent to pick the homes that catch your attention.
 Incidentally, if you need help selecting a qualified, knowledgeable real estate agent to help in your search, our affiliate at Better Real Estate can match you with a top agent in your area.
-Plus, if you work with a Better Real Estate agent and choose to finance with Better Mortgage, you could save up to 1% of the purchase price of your new home.* This is just one of many ways we’re making buying your new home more affordable.
+Plus, if you work with a Better Real Estate agent and choose to finance with Better Mortgage, you could save $2,000 on closing costs*.
+This is just one of many ways we’re making buying your new home more affordable.

 It’s hard to predict how long it will take to find the right home.
 You could very well get lucky and find your dream home on day one—or it could take several months.
 Ultimately, the timing will depend on several factors, like available inventory in your desired area and your specific preferences.
 The National Association of Realtors’ 2020 Generational Trends Report found that homebuyers typically look at around 9 listings over 10 weeks before they find the right one.